mikenakis/Bathyscaphe/README.md

 1. Immutable
 1. Provisory

 The first two are straightforward: if a class can be conclusively assessed as mutable or immutable, then each instance of that class receives the same assessment, and we are done.
-However, if a class is assessed as provisory, this means that instances of that class _may and may not_ be immutable, we do not know by just looking at the class, so Bathyscaphe will need to further examine each instance of that class before it can issue a final assessment.
+However, if a class is assessed as provisory, this means that instances of that class _may and may not_ be immutable, we do not know by just looking at the class, so Bathyscaphe will need to further examine each instance.

-For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will issue a provisory assessment for that class, the provision being that on instances of that class, the actual value of that field will need to be assessed, and found to be immutable.
+For example, if a class looks immutable in all aspects except that it declares a final field of interface type, Bathyscaphe will issue a provisory assessment for that class, the provision being that on instances of that class, the actual value of that field will need to be immutable.

 Note that this yields consistently accurate assessments in cases where static analysis tools fail, because they only examine classes, so when a class contains a field which _might_ be mutable, they have no option but to err to the side of safety and assess the containing class as mutable.